Mitsugu Ihara: Career

 Born in Hyōgo prefecture.
 He entered the Toyooka Junior High School (currently Hyōgo Prefectural Toyooka High School).

 In July 1921, he entered the Imperial Japanese Naval Academy.

 In July 1924, he graduated from Navy School (52nd term).

 In December 1925, he became an ensign in the Navy.

 In December 1927, he was promoted to Lieutenant in the Navy.

-In December 1930, he was again promoted to a Captain, Navy Artillery School Higher Science Student.
+In December 1930, he was again promoted to a captain, Navy Artillery School Higher Science Student.

 In December 1931, he was assigned to the battleship Hyūga as their squad leader.

-In November 1934, he became a Instructor of the Navy Artillery School.
+In November 1934, he became an Instructor of the Navy Artillery School.

 In October 1935, he entered Naval War College.

 In December 1936, he was promoted to a Major in the Navy.

 On 31 July 1937, he graduated from Naval War College (35th term of class A) and was assigned to the light cruiser Yura as their gunnery chief.
 On 23 August, he became the deputy gun commander and squad commander of the battleship Haruna.
 On December 1, Deputy gun commander and squad commander of the battleship Mutsu.

 In April 1939, Personnel Bureau, Ministry of the Navy, Section 1 Staff.

 On 10 April 1941, he was put into the Third Fleet Staff. on October 15, he was promoted to Commander of the Navy.

 On 10 April 1942, he was assigned to the Southwest Area Fleet Staff and Second Southern Expeditionary Fleet Staff.
 On May 5, Staff of the 2nd Fleet.

 On 15 April 1943, he took the Military Command and Ministry of the Navy.
 In August, Ministry of the Navy Education Bureau Section 1 Staff.

 On 15 October 1944, he was promoted to Colonel in the Navy, served at the Imperial Japanese Navy Technical Department and a member of the Education Bureau of the Ministry of the Navy.

 On 24 April 1945, Ministry of the Navy Military Affairs Bureau seconded to Prime Minister's Secretary.
 On September 5, Military Command and Ministry of the Navy.
 On November 30, he transferred to reserve role.

 On 28 November 1947, he received provisional designation for expulsion of public office.